 Scroll through for a complete guide on how to get everything you need (and more) through airport security!

 Think face wash means a big, bulky bottle (3.4 ounces+) of liquid?
 Think again.
 Skip liquids and choose powder cleanser.
-Bonus: these Honest Beauty ones come in handy, individually packaged packets.
-You can also trade your liquid sunscreen for powder.
-We like Colorescience's Sunforgettable Loose Mineral Sunscreen Brush Broad Spectrum SPF 50 ($64).
+We like Colorescience's Sunforgettable Loose Mineral Sunscreen Brush Broad Spectrum SPF 50.

 Most beauty counters have samples of skincare products—don’t be afraid to ask.
 And if they don’t have samples of what you need, you can ask one of the associates to make you a sample of your favorite product.
 The cast members at Sephora do this all the time (it’s a great way to test new foundations, too).